Junni2704/BudgetBuddy-Capstone-Project/README.md

 - User can Delete Transaction Details from the System.
 - User can view monthly Details on Graph.
 - User can view different categories of expenses on the system.

+- User can search by months.
+- User can swipe calander on daily basis.
+- User can record monthly transactions.
+- User can use dark mode.